AaronRDurant/aaron-durant/writing/posts/reviewing-2022/index.md

 I'm building a streak of journaling and reading daily, and I've been remarkably consistent at the gym.
 Execution of healthy habits is coming easy right now.
 I already feel the best I ever have; by March, June, September — December?
 I'll be on another level.

 I'm left to wonder for eight more weeks about the impact this will all have when I swing my leg over the dirt bike again in mid-March.
-I still have significant, scary things to conquer on the bike before I have any shot at reaching my goals.
-I'm unsatisfied until I cross a certain threshold that I think about multiple times a day.
+I still have significant things to conquer on the bike before I have any shot at reaching my goals.
+I'm unsatisfied until I cross a certain threshold that I think about all day, every day.

 I sense that this profound lack of fulfillment is a sign that I'll make it happen — I have to.
 The best part is: Nobody is telling me to push my brain and body this far, yet I do, and I will.